Reviews, Best Prices, Comparisons, Expert Buying Guides

 Design and Aesthetics

-Eliminating the microSD card slot allowed for more streamlined and aesthetically pleasing designs.
-Manufacturers could create slimmer and more seamless devices without the need for additional ports and slots.
-This design philosophy was evident in many flagship devices, including the Nexus 6.
+The omission of the microSD card slot resulted in a more streamlined and visually appealing look.
+The manufacturers were able to come up with thinner and more seamless devices without having to worry about the extra ports and slots.
+This design philosophy was rightly reflected in many flagship devices, including Nexus 6.

 Software Integration